KimL169/Hangman-iOS/docs/DesignDoc.md

 #### Spacing And Formatting

 ###### Spaces vs. Tabs
 Use only spaces, and indent 4 spaces at a time.

 ###### Line Length
 The maximum line length for Objective-C and Objective-C++ files is 100 columns.

 ###### Method Declarations and Definitions
 One space should be used between the - or + and the return type, and no spacing in the parameter list except between parameters.

 ###### Method Invocations
 Method invocations should be formatted much like method declarations.
 When there's a choice of formatting styles, follow the convention already used in a given source file.

 ###### Exceptions
 Format exceptions with each @ label on its own line and a space between the @ label and the opening brace ({), as well as between the @catch and the caught object declaration.

 ###### Protocols
 There should not be a space between the type identifier and the name of the protocol encased in angle brackets.

 ###### Blocks
 Code inside blocks should be indented four spaces.

 #### Naming

 ###### File Names
 File names should reflect the name of the class implementation that they contain—including case.
 Follow the convention that your project uses.

 ###### Class Names
 Class names (along with category and protocol names) should start as uppercase and use mixed case to delimit words.

 ###### Category Names
 Category names should start with a 2 or 3 character prefix identifying the category as part of a project or open for general use.
 The category name should incorporate the name of the class it's extending.

 ###### Objective-C Method Names
 Method names should start as lowercase and then use mixed case.
 Each named parameter should also start as lowercase.

 ###### Variable Names
 Variables names start with a lowercase and use mixed case to delimit words.
 Instance variables have leading underscores.
 For example: myLocalVariable, _myInstanceVariable.

+####Comments
+Try writing sensible names to types and variables so your code is self explainatory.
+When writing your comments, write for your audience: the next contributor who will need to understand your code.
+Be generous—the next one may be you!

+######File Comments
+A file may optionally start with a description of its contents.

+######Declaration Comments
+Every interface, category, and protocol declaration should have an accompanying comment describing its purpose and how it fits into the larger picture.

+######Implementation Comments
+Use vertical bars to quote variable names and symbols in comments rather than quotes or naming the symbol inline.

+######Object Ownership
+Make the pointer ownership model as explicit as possible when it falls outside the most common Objective-C usage idioms.

+####Cocoa and Objective-C Features

+######Instance Variables In Headers Should Be @private
+Instance variables should typically be declared in implementation files or auto-synthesized by properties.
+When ivars are declared in a header file, they should be marked @private.

+######Identify Designated Initializer
+Comment and clearly identify your designated initializer.

+######Override Designated Initializer
+When writing a subclass that requires an init... method, make sure you override the superclass' designated initializer.

+######Overridden NSObject Method Placement
+It is strongly recommended and typical practice to place overridden methods of NSObject at the top of an @implementation.

+######Initialization
+Don't initialize variables to 0 or nil in the init method; it's redundant.

+######Keep the Public API Simple
+Keep your class simple; avoid "kitchen-sink" APIs.
+If a method doesn't need to be public, don't make it so.
+Use a private category to prevent cluttering the public header.

+######Use Root Frameworks
+Include root frameworks over individual files.

+######Properties
+Use of the @property directive is preferred, with the following caveat: properties are an Objective-C 2.0 feature which will limit your code to running on the iPhone and Mac OS X 10.5 (Leopard) and higher.
+Dot notation is allowed only for access to a declared @property.

+######Interfaces Without Instance Variables
+Omit the empty set of braces on interfaces that do not declare any instance variables.

+######Automatically Synthesized Instance Variables
+Use of automatically synthesized instance variables is preferred.
+Code that must support earlier versions of the compiler toolchain (Xcode 4.3 or earlier or when compiling with GCC) or is using properties inherited from a protocol should prefer the @synthesize directive.